Backing Up Your Node

 root user to see it.

-If you changed Docker's storage location during the initial Smartnode installation (such as Raspberry Pi users or people that run Docker on a second SSD), you will find the volume in
+If you changed Docker's storage location during the initial Smartnode installation (such as people that run Docker on a second SSD), you will find the volume in

 /<your external mount point>/docker/volumes/rocketpool_eth1clientdata